awoodland/usblast/README.markdown

 I made 250 copies of some conference proceedings on USB sticks using this.
 Several failed MD5 sums for one reason or another during the process.

-This software helped me organise this, makign it obvious which devices had successfully been written too by turning lights off when they were done.
+This software helped me organise this, making it obvious which devices had successfully been written to by turning lights off when they were done.

 This saved me quite a bit of time and minimised errors in the final USB sticks.
 Hopefully it might help you too.